10up/gutenberg-best-practices/training/03-styles.md

 ![alt text](../static/img/cta-block-style.png "Slightly Rounded Image block style")

-It looks a lot like the registering a Style for a core block.
+It looks a lot like registering a Style for a core block.
 Follow the steps below to create your own custom block style.
 If you get stuck you can reference the same [custom block style registration](https://github.com/10up/gutenberg-lessons/blob/trunk/themes/tenup-theme/includes/block-styles/cta.js) applied to the `cta-complete` block.:

 1. Create a new `cta-starter.js` file in `/includes/block-styles/`
 2. Import `registerBlockStyle` from WordPress: